Bali Electrical Plug: You Might Need an Adapter?

 A stack of universal electrical adapters showcasing various plug configurations suitable for different countries, including Bali.

 Not sure if your devices will work in Bali?
 Don’t stress.
 Here’s the lowdown on what you need to know about Bali power outlets, including the types of plugs used, adapters, and voltage specifications, all broken down so it’s easy to follow.
-Spoiler alert: most travelers just need a plug adapter, but there are a few things to watch for.
+Spoiler alert: Most travelers need a plug adapter, but there are a few things to watch for.

 If You’re From Europe